lhb-cafe/SymbolRelations/README.md

 ```

 Get all callees of `down_read` recursively with max depth = 2 (recur 2), with tracing (-t)
+(In case this could gets long as recur depth increases, redirect the output to a file and read it with vim with `:set nowrap` for better readability)

 ```
 # echo down_read | ./symrel.py -t get recur 2 callees